housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Now that we have everything set up, we can create our first few components.
 To start things off, we'll create a `HeaderComponent`.

-{% highlight javascript %}
+{% highlight bash %}
-ng g component Header
+ng generate component Header
 {% endhighlight %}

 You'll notice that a `header` folder is immediately created and scaffolded with the following files created.